 The officers then spoke with the two women and while they were doing so, O’Hearn came out of his apartment and yelled at them again.
 According to the women, O’Hearn threatened to kill them, declaring “I’m going to fucking kill you guys” and “I’m going to kick your ass.”
 The officers arrested O’Hearn for making criminal threats in violation of Penal Code § 422.

 O’Hearn was later charged in Marin County Superior Court with a violation of § 422 as a felony, which meant it was a strike.
 The complaint also alleged O’Hearn had been convicted of four prior felonies.
 O’Hearn was represented by the public defender, Robert Casper.
-O’Hearn then fired Cooper and hired private counsel, Manton Selby, who was admitted to practice law in 1969, but had been disciplined by the State Bar seven times for various issues and suspended twice.
+O’Hearn then fired Casper and hired private counsel, Manton Selby, who was admitted to practice law in 1969, but had been disciplined by the State Bar seven times for various issues and suspended twice.

 About a month later, O’Hearn pled guilty to making a criminal threat and admitted a probation violation in exchange for dismissal of two other probation violation claims.